g3rzi/katacodaScenario/kubesploit/step2.md

-Go to the first terminal of the master and check if a new connection was received with the message "New authenticated agent checkin..".
+Go to the master's "Terminal Host 1" and check if a new connection was received with the message "New authenticated agent checkin..".
-Once you see it, run `main`{{execute T1}} and then `agent list`{{execute T1}} to see the new connection details.
+Once you see it, run `agent list`{{execute T1}} to see the new connection details.